 Generally, the waiter or waitress will take your order, bring your food and maybe come around once during your meal to make sure everything is OK.
 Beyond that, they leave you to dine in peace until you tell them you’re ready to pay.

 If the menu you’re given is not multilingual, it is worth asking if they have a menu in another language; English and German menus are not unusual in my experience of restaurants here.

-With regards to tipping, it’s a pleasantly straightforward process of rounding up to the next reasonable whole number from your bill.
+With regards to tipping, it’s a pleasantly straightforward process of rounding up to the next reasonable larger number from your bill.
 For example, if your bill was for 132 Crowns then tipping to 140 wouldn’t be out of line.
 For a bill of 135, rounding to 150 wouldn’t be unusual.

 If you’re more comfortable dealing in tips by percent, a tip of 10% to 15% is generally considered acceptable.